tormozit/ClipAngel/README.md

 # ClipAngel
 Clipboard history capture and paste tool.
-Here will be no sources or binaries, just tickets as a test.
-Look https://sourceforge.net/projects/clip-angel/ for it.
+Sources or binaries are here https://sourceforge.net/projects/clip-angel Here are only tickets.